w3c/odrl/formal-semantics/Compliance checking ODRL policies.md

 -----------------------------

-**Meeting on ODRL Semantics:** the list is available here https://www.w3.org/community/odrl/wiki/Formal_Semantics_for_ODRL
+**Meeting on ODRL Semantics:**
+The list of meeting is available here https://www.w3.org/community/odrl/wiki/Formal_Semantics_for_ODRL

+The Agenda is available here https://github.com/w3c/odrl/projects/2

 **Participants:**